 But of course, there can be a downside.
 You may be charged fees to get the card, deposit cash, or withdraw funds.
 Do the math.
 If you don’t need to do it frequently, it might be worth it.
 But if you have to do this often, the additional costs might be a deal-breaker.
 Shop around for a card that suits your needs.

-If all else fails, go old school, and buy a money order.
+If all else fails, you could go retro and buy a money order.
 You get one from the post office or businesses like CVS and Western Union, among others.
-You’ll likely pay about $5, though the fee depends on the amount of the money order.
+You’ll likely pay less than $5, though the fee depends on the amount of the money order.
 You can mail the money order to your online bank.
 Just double-check that the bank accepts money orders for deposits.

 When Does a Deposit Typically Appear in Your Account?

-Every financial institution has its own rules about how long a direct deposit takes.
+Every financial institution has its own rules about how long cash takes to clear or how long a direct deposit takes.
 Know, however, that federal law establishes the maximum length of time a bank or credit union can make you wait.

 Cash, as you might guess, tends to clear most quickly.
 If deposited in person to your checking or savings account, it may become available the same day or the next day.
-If you deposit it to an ATM in your bank’s network, it might take until the second business day to clear; if you use an out-of-network ATM, that can take five business days.
+If you deposit it to an ATM in your bank’s network, it could take until the second business day to clear; if you use an out-of-network ATM that accepts cash from those who aren’t account holders, that can take five business days.

 Knowing these timeframes can be very helpful as you stay on top of your money and work to make sure you know your approximate balance and don’t bounce any checks.